-• Check if all Characters have been Activated (they have a () on their Character Trays).
+• Check if all Characters have been Activated (they have a (2) on their Encoutner Stage) and perform the Victory Check/ Affinity Check.

 • If all Characters have been Activated, go to the "End Turn" phase.

 • If there are any Characters who haven't been Activated yet, go to the "Pick the Active Character" phase.